Cedar Point: Cedar Point Coliseum

-Constructed in 1906, the coliseum has a ballroom on the top floor with a large arcade in the bottom floor.
+Constructed in 1906, the coliseum has a ballroom on the top floor with a large arcade on the bottom floor.

 Cedar Point Shores

 Cedar Point's water park opened in 1988 as Soak City and was renamed Cedar Point Shores following an announcement on August 18, 2016.
 It is adjacent to Cedar Point and requires separate admission.

 Fast Lane

 Fast Lane, introduced at Cedar Point in 2012, is a secondary queue system that offers shorter wait times on the park's most popular rides.
 In addition to the standard admission charge, visitors can bypass the standard wait line by purchasing a wristband that grants access to the Fast Lane queue.
 A “limited” number of wristbands are sold each day.
 The two options available for purchase are "Fast Lane" and "Fast Lane Plus".
 The standard Fast Lane offers access to 17 attractions, while Fast Lane Plus covers the same rides and adds Valravn, Maverick, Millennium Force, Top Thrill 2, Sirens Curse and Steel Vengeance.

 Beginning in the 2014 season, Cedar Point offers a Halloween-themed version of Fast Lane called Fright Lane, available during HalloWeekends.
 This version provides priority access to haunted attractions within the park.